RalfJung/bubblebox/README.md

   to the home directory.
 - `bwrap_flags` allows passing flags directly to `bwrap`.
 This is rarely needed.
 - `dbus_proxy_flags` allows passing flags directly to `xdg-dbus-proxy`.
-  This is the typical way to provide access to given D-Bus names.
+  This is the typical way to provide access to additional D-Bus names.

 ## Source, License